 6. Tweak the elevator pitch as you go.

 A good elevator pitch takes time to perfect.
-Once you say it a couple of times in a real setting, you’ll often find the need to tweak your pitch.
+Once you say it a couple of times in a real setting, you’ll often find you need to tweak your pitch.
 The best pitch is generally the most natural, so if it’s not rolling off your tongue, it’s time to rethink it.

 7. Practice makes perfect.